febyrenaldi/Data-Analytics-Project/README.md

 Innovation Hub: Explore novel ways of approaching data challenges, leveraging the synergy of three powerful tools - Tableau, SQL, and Spreadsheets.
 Collaborative Insights: Join us in our exploration journey!
 We welcome collaboration, feedback, and discussions to collectively enhance our analytical skills.

 🔗 Dive in now and witness the magic that unfolds when data meets creativity.
-Let's decode the stories that lie within the numbers!
+Let's decode the stories that lie within the numbers